kkots/GGXrdFasterLoadingTimes/README.md

 If you're on Windows, launch the `GGXrdFasterLoadingTimes.exe` and select the GuiltyGearXrd.exe file, located in the game's Steam directory.
 For example, here: `C:\Program Files (x86)\Steam\steamapps\common\GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32\GuiltyGearXrd.exe`

-If you're on Linux, launch `./GGXrdFasterLoadingTimes_linux` and paste or type in the path to your GuiltyGearXrd.exe file into the terminal window.
+If you're on Linux, launch `./GGXrdFasterLoadingTimes_linux`.
+If it doesn't launch, make sure you have the execute permission: `chmod u+x GGXrdFasterLoadingTimes_linux`.
+After it launches, paste or type in the path to your GuiltyGearXrd.exe file into the terminal window.
 You might be able to find it in `/home/YOUR_USER/.steam/steamapps/common/GUILTY GEAR Xrd -REVELATOR-\Binaries\Win32\GuiltyGearXrd.exe`

 Afterwards, in both cases, the patcher will create a backup copy of the .EXE file and attempt to patch it.
 If successful, a `Patch successful!` message will appear.